jeremybytes/digit-display-rust-lang/README.md

 * Multi-threading
 * Channels

 *Note: The threading is pretty ugly, and things are pretty slow right now.
 But it works.
 It definitely needs optimization.*

+*Update: Okay, so it's slow because I was running the debug version.
+Running the release version is just as fast as the Go (golang) version.*